 Type of Project

 The subproject will be the new 132KV distribution grid station (DGS) and associated transmission line (TL).
-That is, the construction of new 132KV Walanagrid stationand construction of500m double circuit transmission line to feed Walana.
+That is, the construction of new 132KV Sanjarpurgrid stationand construction of500m double circuit transmission line to feed Sanjarpur.
 The scope of work includes addition of 2x10/13 MVA, 132/11kV power transformers and allied equipment and buildings.

 Categorization of the Project